 The sexual assault case brought by Andrea Constand against Bill Cosby has come to a close in the Montgomery County Courthouse, at least for now, and his wife Camille has issued a scathing statement about the proceedings.
 Judge Steve O’Neill declared a mistrial after jurors deliberated for over 50 hours without being able to reach a unanimous decision.
 The judge told both prosecuting and defense attorneys that “a mistrial is neither vindication nor victory for anybody.”
 Many parties who either were involved or had an interest in the case have made public statements about the outcome.
 Camille Cosby had particularly harsh words for the media and those involved in the prosecution of her husband.
-In a statement she wrote that was read at the courthouse by Bill Cosby’s publicity team and was later posted to her husband’s Twitter account, Camille said, in part,
+She wrote a statement that was read at the courthouse by Bill Cosby’s publicity team and was later posted to her husband’s Twitter account.

 “How do I describe the District Attorney?
 Heinously and explosively ambitions.
 How do I describe the judge?
 Overtly and arrogantly collaborating with the District Attorney.
 How do I describe the counsels for the accusers?
 Totally unethical.
 How do I describe many, but not all, general media?
 Blatantly vicious entities that continually disseminated intentional omissions of truths for the primary purpose of greedily selling sensationalism at the expense of a human life.”

 Camille Cosby lashes out after mistrial is declared in husband’s sexual assault case https://t.co/j6ynhkmFeH— Washington Post (@washingtonpost) June 18, 2017

 As reported by Newsday, a total of 60 women have come forward with accusations of sexual assault by Bill Cosby.
 Andrea Constand was once employed at the comedian’s alma mater, Temple University, and claims to have been one of Bill’s victims.
 The experience she describes includes elements that are common among Cosby’s accusers.